Talwara: Geography

 Talwara Township generally known as Talwara is named after a small nearby village name Talwara.
 It is approximately 75 km from district headquarter Hoshiarpur City and 28 km from the Mukerian City.
 It is situated about 22 km from the Hindu temple of Mata Chinta-Poorni darbar (in Himanchal Pradesh).

 It is a town located at the fringes of Shivalik range of mountains.
-The Pong Dam (the Beas Dam) is also known as TALWARA dam is only 15 km from here.
+The Pong Dam (the Beas Dam) is only 15 km from here in Kangra district of Himachal Pradesh.

 Demographics

 As of 2001 India census, Talwara had a population of 22,580.
 Males constitute 53% of the population and females 47%.
 Talwara has an average literacy rate of 80%, higher than the national average of 59.5%: male literacy is 83%, and female literacy is 76%.
 In Talwara, 11% of the population is under 6 years of age.